Envío gratuito en pedidos superiores a 100 dólares.

 Pocket Nappies

-Pocket nappies are a versatile option among eco-friendly nappies.
-They consist of a waterproof outer layer with a pocket inside to insert absorbent pads or diaper inserts.
-This design allows customization based on your baby’s needs.
+Pocket nappies are a flexible choice among eco-friendly options.
+They have a waterproof outer layer and a pocket inside for absorbent pads or inserts.
+This design lets you adjust the absorbency to suit your baby's needs.

-You can add more inserts for heavy wetters or remove some for lighter use.
-Pocket nappies dry faster than all-in-one nappies because you can wash and dry the parts separately.
-Many reusable diaper brands offer pocket nappies with soft inner linings for comfort.
+You can add more inserts for heavy wetters or use fewer for lighter needs.
+Pocket nappies dry faster than all-in-ones because you can wash and dry the parts separately.
+Many brands offer pocket nappies with soft inner linings for extra comfort.

 • Easy to adjust absorbency